capossele/SynchroniCityDataMarketplace/README.md

 ### BAE Modules Images

-As stated, it is possible to deploy the Business API Ecosystem using the Docker images available for each of the BAE modules with `docker-compose`.
+As stated, it is possible to deploy the SynchroniCity IoT Data Marketplace using the Docker images available for each of its modules with `docker-compose`.
 In particular, the following images have to be deployed:

-* [biz-ecosystem-apis](https://hub.docker.com/r/conwetlab/biz-ecosystem-apis/): Image including the TMForum APIs
+* [bae-apis-synchronicity](https://hub.docker.com/r/angelocapossele/bae-apis-synchronicity/): Image including the TMForum APIs
-* [biz-ecosystem-rss](https://hub.docker.com/r/conwetlab/biz-ecosystem-rss/): Image Including the RSS module
+* [biz-ecosystem-rss](https://hub.docker.com/r/conwetlab/biz-ecosystem-rss/): Image Including the BAE RSS module
-* [biz-ecosystem-charging-backend](https://hub.docker.com/r/conwetlab/biz-ecosystem-charging-backend/): Image including the charging backend module
+* [charging-backend-synchronicity](https://hub.docker.com/r/angelocapossele/charging-backend-synchronicity/): Image including the charging backend module
-* [biz-ecosystem-logic-proxy](https://hub.docker.com/r/conwetlab/biz-ecosystem-logic-proxy/): Image including the logic proxy module
+* [logic-proxy-synchronicity](https://hub.docker.com/r/conwetlab/angelocapossele/logic-proxy-synchronicity/): Image including the logic proxy module

 For deploying the BAE using this method the first step is creating a `docker-compose.yml` file with the following contents: